Jan O'Sullivan: Government: 2011–2016

 On 10 March 2011, she was appointed by the Fine Gael–Labour government as Minister of State at the Department of Foreign Affairs and Trade with special responsibility for Trade and Development.
 On 20 December 2011, she was appointed Minister of State at the Department of Environment, Community and Local Government with special responsibility for Housing and Planning.
 She attended meetings of the cabinet, a position described as a "super junior" minister.

 In July 2014, she was appointed Minister for Education and Skills.
 She continued the promotion of plurality in a church-dominated system by divesting schools of church patronage, and announced new multi-denominational schools under the patronage divesting process.

 In March 2015, the government, with O'Sullivan the minister responsible, confirmed it would lock away for 75 years any statements it received from victims of child sexual abuse (almost twice the normal length).
 This decision was criticised by survivors.

 Opposition: 2016–2020

-O'Sullivan retained her seat in the Dáil, following the 2016 general election in February, one of only seven Labour TDs to be elected.
+O'Sullivan retained her seat in the 2016 general election, one of only seven Labour TDs to be elected.
 The party did not enter government, though O'Sullivan retained her position as Minister for Education and Skills until talks on government formation had concluded and the formation of a new government on 6 May 2016.

 She lost her seat at the 2020 general election.